parniame/Time-series-forcasting/README.md

 #### The model is ARIMA(6,0,1)
 ## Evaluating The ARIMA Model
-I seprated the dataset into train and test, and i used test dataset for prediction evaluate the model with *Mean Absolute Percent Error(MAPE)* and *Root Mean Squared Error(RMSE)*.
+I seperated the dataset into train and test, and i used test dataset for prediction evaluate the model with *Mean Absolute Percent Error(MAPE)* and *Root Mean Squared Error(RMSE)*.